 Accelerated BA to MA in History Program Policy

-Students interested in pursuing the Accelerated BA to MA program plan in History must complete the following application requirements:
+Students interested in pursuing the Accelerated Bachelor of Arts in History to Master of Arts in History Program must complete the following application requirements:

 2. A completed Accelerated Bachelor’s to Master’s Program Application;

 4. At least two letters of recommendation from a full-time BGSU faculty member, preferably, and no less than one, from graduate faculty within the student’s major or targeted graduate program;

 5. Statement of Purpose describing how the History MA program aligns with applicant’s professional objectives;

 6. Writing Sample: A research paper of at least 12 pages in length that is heavily based upon the analysis of primary documents and situated within the broader scholarship.

 Accelerated BA to MA in History Program Plan

 Students enrolled in the Accelerated BA to MA in History Program should follow the following course schedule for planning out graduate work that begins while still enrolled as an undergraduate student, followed by the courses taken when fully enrolled as a graduate student in the MA in History program.
 In order to complete this plan in an accelerated format, it is strongly recommended that students choose a Plan II option (non-thesis).
 Students who choose the thesis option should expect the completion of their master’s degree program to take longer than an additional extra (5th) year.

 Undergraduate Accelerated Status (limited to 9 credits maximum)